-In 1984, it was felt by a few members of our Community that we should do something to perpetuate Hindu social, moral and religious values through the future generations.
-Consequently Prayer Meetings were started in private houses in October 1984.
-Initially, meetings were held once a month in members recreation rooms for prayer and discourse.
-Soon the gathering became larger and public places were needed to accommodate the congregation.
-By March 1985, some 50 to 60 people were coming to these monthly meetings.
+Back in 1984, a group of dedicated individuals within our community recognized the importance of preserving and perpetuating Hindu social, moral, and religious values for future generations.
+To achieve this noble goal, they initiated prayer meetings in private homes in October 1984.
+Initially, these gatherings took place once a month in the recreation rooms of members, where they came together for prayer and meaningful discussions.
+As the group continued to grow, it soon became evident that larger spaces were needed to accommodate the congregation.
+By March 1985, around 50 to 60 people were attending these monthly meetings.

-A charitable organization, “TORONTO KALIBARI”, was registered in Ottawa on June 19, 1985 and was granted charitable status by Revenue Canada in December 1985.
+In order to further their mission, a charitable organization named “TORONTO KALIBARI” was registered in Ottawa on June 19, 1985, and received charitable status from Revenue Canada in December 1985.

-Toronto Kalibari now began to search for a place of their own and purchased a 10 acre property with a three bedroom house in June 1986 for $205,000.00.
-This was located at 11762 McVean Drive, Brampton.
-With some modification and renovation this building was used as a Mandir housing an Oil Painting of the Divine Mother Kali.
-Puja and Prayers were held regularly on Sundays, Full Moon and New Moon evenings.
+Toronto Kalibari embarked on a quest to identify a permanent place of worship and purchased a 10-acre property, complete with a three-bedroom house, in June 1986 for $205,000.
+This property was located at 11762 McVean Drive, Brampton.
+With some modifications and renovations, the house was transformed into a Mandir (temple), housing an exquisite oil painting of the Divine Mother Kali.
+Regular pujas and prayers were conducted on Sundays, Full Moon, and New Moon evenings.

-In August 1995 a 2.5 acre plot of serviced vacant land, located at 6815 Professional Court, in the City of Mississauga was purchased to construct a new temple.
-The site was consecrated in September 1995 and regular prayers were held at this site.
-Construction of the Building was started in September 1997.
-Kalibari moved to the new location from the Brampton house on June 30, 1998.
+In August 1995, Toronto Kalibari purchased a 2.5-acre plot of serviced vacant land at 6815 Professional Court in the City of Mississauga for the construction of a new temple.
+The site was consecrated in September 1995, and regular prayers began at this location.
+Construction of the temple building commenced in September 1997, and on June 30, 1998, Kalibari relocated from the Brampton house to its present location.

-A Shiva Lingam and a marble statue of Hara-Parvati was brougtht from India and consecrated on the night of Shivaratri in 1999 and named as follows:
+In 1999, a Shiva Lingam and a marble statue of Hara-Parvati were brought from India and consecrated on the night of Shivaratri, with the following names: